social studies DEPARTMENT courses

 AP Psychology - 1436 (year)

-Prerequisite: (A) Acceptance into AP Psychology is based upon current enrollment or placement into AP English, currently enrolled or successful completion of Anatomy and Physiology, and a and a 93% for semester one in current CP Social Studies Class with teacher recommendation, or 90% in current Honors/AP Social Studies Class with Teacher Recommendation
+Prerequisite: (A) Acceptance into AP Psychology is based upon currently enrolled or successful completion of Anatomy and Physiology, and a and a 93% for semester one in current CP Social Studies Class with teacher recommendation, or 90% in current Honors/AP Social Studies Class with Teacher Recommendation

 Prerequisite: (B) Acceptance into AP Psychology requires that a student has successfully completed Anatomy and Physiology or enrolled in while taking AP Psychology.
 A student may not withdraw from Anatomy and Physiology while taking AP Psychology.